api3dao/old-api3-docs/docs/airnode/next/concepts/README.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-<Fix>Refer to [Monorepo version: @api3/protocol](https://github.com/api3dao/airnode/tree/beta-protocol-revision/packages/protocol) for details to enhance this docs.
-Careful which branch you use.
-Devs are moving to a consolidated  branch soon.</Fix>

 The first protocol implemented for Airnode is request–response.
 An Airnode serving the request–response protocol listens for requests, makes the API call specified by the request, and fulfills the request as soon as possible.